 Despite the prospect of worsening flooding and erosion problems due to climate change, only a small portion of the governmental units in the United States are, apparently, reflecting climate change in their policies and activities.
 For example, few are revising their flood inundation maps or establishing new flood protection elevations.
-Such omissions could result in increased flooding and flood damages in the design, construction, and maintenance of flood control structures (e.g., dikes, dams, levees, groins, and sea walls); in the design and construction of highways (e.g., bridge apertures and culverts); in the management of public lands (e.g., flash flooding where campers may be using public lands); and in a variety of other contexts.
+Such omissions could result in increased flooding and flood damages due to the inadequate flood proofing elevations, inadequate design, construction, and maintenance of flood control structures (e.g., dikes, dams, levees, groins, sea walls); inadequate design and construction of highways (e.g., bridge apertures and culverts); inadequate management of public lands (e.g., flash flooding where campers may be using public lands); and in a variety of other contexts.
 The likelihood of successful suits increases as the scientific support for human-induced climate change and resulting flood losses increases and the climate-related risks are quantified.
+See discussion below.

-Apart from climate change-related flooding and erosion, courts are increasingly holding governments liable for flood damages under common law (e.g., nuisance, negligence) theories and, to a lesser extent, under Constitutional legal theories (e.g., "inverse condemnation").
+Apart from climate change-related flooding and erosion, courts are increasingly holding governments liable for flood damages caused by more traditional flooding under common law (e.g., nuisance, negligence) theories and, to a lesser extent, under Constitutional legal theories (e.g., "inverse condemnation").
 These suits will likely continue but with the addition of climate change as one causative or contributing factor to the increased flooding and erosion.
-Over time, climate change will likely become an increasingly important risk factors.
+Over time, climate change will likely become an increasingly important risk factor.